yistLin/prove-it/_posts/2019-11-08-prove-that-the-soul-and-spirit-are-not-the-same.md

 ---
 layout: post
-title: "Prove that the soul and spirit are not the same"
+title: "Prove That the Soul and Spirit Are Not the Same"
 tags: [soul, spirit]
 categories: ["Three Parts of Man"]
 ---